Anthea Sylbert: Early life and education

-Anthea Sylbert was born Anthea Gianna Kouros in Brooklyn, New York, on October 6, 1939, to what has been described as a "close-knit Greek family".
-She was interested in artistic activities as a child, and is reported to have learned to sew from a grandmother.
-Kouros studied art at Barnard College.
+Anthea Giannakouros was born in Brooklyn, New York, on October 6, 1939, to parents Nick and Georgia Giannakouros and lived in what has been described as a "close-knit Greek family".
+She had one brother, Thomas.
+Keenly interested in artistic activities as a child, she is reported to have learned to sew from a grandmother.
+She studied art at Barnard College.
+Later in life, she moved to the Greek island of Skiathos with her husband, actor Richard Romanus, where they lived for the rest of their lives.
+Sylbert was recognized with the Costume Designers Guild’s Lacoste Career Achievement Award in 2005.

 Career

-Following her long period of costume design work, Sylbert took on executive production management roles at the vice president level, first at Warner Borothers, then at United Artists, where she was known, in particular, for her skills at conflict resolution when filmmakers were at odds with the studios.
+Following her long period of costume design work, Sylbert took on executive production management roles at the vice president level, first at Warner Brothers, then at United Artists, where she was known, in particular, for her skills at conflict resolution when filmmakers were at odds with the studios.
 After this period, she began a deep partnership with Goldie Hawn, beginning with the film Private Benjamin (1980).
 Ultimately, the two of them created the Hawn/Sylvebert Movie Company, which produced a number of films, including Protocol (1984) and Something to Talk About (1995).